close

 If an employee has questions about on-call pay in California, it’s best to consult with an experienced employment law attorney who can advise wage and hour laws and the rights and options and employee possesses.

-On Call Labor Laws In California
+On-Call Labor Laws In California

 Curious about how the Fair Labor Standards Act defines on-call time?
 Some industries and careers require employees to work unusual hours.
 Doctors, nurses, and other medical staff are sometimes scheduled shifts that can last up to 72 hours in a clinic or hospital.
 While they can experience uninterrupted sleep, sometimes they do not leave their workplace.
 Thus, an employee is at their job site, ready to work, despite doing other activities or sleeping.